DEFCON-21/nigga_quotes/please read this README.md

 # Please add new quotes to the top.
-eg.
+Always add the new quotes at the top.

+Use this format to update quotes

+ {
+## "quotation":"She belongs to the streets",
+  ##   "author":"Niggalations",
+   ##  "number":"1:17"
+    }

-## New quotes should have a unique quote number
+## New quotes should have a unique quote number.